Programming-inspire/Covid-19-Country-wise-Live-Updates/README.md

 Today, All Countries in the world fighting with Coronavirus.
 Every day, Coronavirus cases rising rapidly.
 It is important for all to keep track of COVID Cases daily and should try to keep himself/herself safe.
 In this Project, I will create a small webapp Corona Virus Live Update using Node.js(NovelCovid).
+I can use this nodejs module, it uses very simple and easily fetch the data. `npm i -s novelcovid`
-We will track total cases, active cases, totally recovered cases, and total deaths of all over countries.
+I will track total cases, active cases, totally recovered cases, and total deaths of all over countries.

 ## How to run?